Prevention – Creating Buy-In

 • Help utilize or develop ties to existing local government resources (e.g. sanitation and health regulations).

-• Allocate funding to get IPM on capital plans for infrastructure/repair, monitoring services, and education.
+• Allocate funds to get IPM on capital plans for infrastructure/repair, monitoring services, and education.

-• Allocate funds to support an essential and effective IPM program with measurable results which will also result in saving money for your institution overall.
+• Allocate funds to support an essential and effective IPM program with measurable results.

-• Examples of preventive measures rather than reactive measures with the potential of saving funds, time, staff hours and risk to collections.
+• Examples of preventive measures with the potential of saving funds, time, staff hours, and risk to collections in order to create policies and procedures.

 • Any quantitative data of pest activity you may have.